ManjunathKalmath/SKY130RTL/Day 2/README.md

-# Workshop on RTL design using Verilog with SKY130 Technology

-This repository contains all the information about RTL design using Verilog with SKY130 Technology that is builtin the 5-days Workshop.

-## Workshop Flow
-- Day - 1 : Introduction to Verilog RTL design and Synthesis

-- Day - 2 : Timing libs, hierarchical vs flat synthesis and efficient flop coding styles
+# Day 2 - Timing libs, hierarchical vs flat synthesis and efficient flop coding styles

-- Day - 3 : Combinational and sequential optmizations

-- Day - 4 : GLS, blocking vs non-blocking and Synthesis-Simulation mismatch

-- Day - 5 : Optimization in synthesis

-## Workshop Outcome
-- Verilog RTL Design and Synthesis
-- Optimization in design
-- Gate Level Simulation of the Synthesized Netlist
+## Introduction to timing .libs

+Any semiconductor chip in order to work properly it should be simulated under different corners of PVT (Process, Voltage and Temperature).
+These parameters affect the delay of the standard cell.

+skywater is an open source PDK.
+In this workshop we are using sky130_fd_sc_hd__tt_025C_1v80 library.
+Here tt - tyoical, 025C - temperature and 1v80 is voltage